ta-oliver/infertrade/conda_installation_walkthrough_for_infertrade/installation_guide/installation_guide.md

 * Step 11: pip install Jupyter notebook

-* Step 12: Open Jupyter notebook in you're activated virtual environment by running the command in anaconda prompt  (Jupyter notebook)
+* Step 12: Open [Jupyter notebook](https://jupyter.org/) in your activated virtual environment by running the command in the Anaconda prompt: `jupyter notebook`

 **Congratulations!
 You are all set to use your virtual environment with Infertrade.**